Skip to content

 How the math works

 Effective cost per trip is pass cost divided by trips.
 Break-even trips is pass cost divided by per-ride fare.
-Compare the two numbers — above break-even the pass wins; below, it loses.
-The working is transparent — you can verify every step yourself in the formula section below.
-No black box, no opaque "proprietary model".
+Comparing the two numbers shows which option is lower; above break-even the pass is cheaper; below, per-ride fares are cheaper.

 What this doesn't capture